 - Address different types of transportation modes (bus, walking, transit)

 - Be flexible about the design whenever possible to address stakeholders’ concerns ;and

 - Develop a facility that fits into its surroundings by preserving scenic, aesthetic, historic and environmental resources while maintaining safety and mobility.

 IDOT's Phase I study and CSS processes includes gathering input from the project stakeholders and the public before making a decision about a project.
 The I-80 project includes a Stakeholder Involvement Plan that sets goals for public and stakeholder involvement and identifies ways to help reach those goals.

 The CSS process is led by a Project Study Group – also called the project team – which guides the alternatives development process, coordinates feedback from the project stakeholders and the general public, and makes the final decisions about the project.
 A Project Working Group is a group of stakeholders who provide input at key project milestones, including the purpose and need, alternatives, alternatives carried forward and – ultimately – the preferred alternative.

 IDOT also reached out to potentially affected community members using newsletters, press releases, a project website and large-scale public meetings.
 These tools provided the public the information needed to make informed decisions and offer important input about the project alternatives.
 They also provided a way for the project team and the general public to discuss the trade-offs between the improvements and their impacts.

 As IDOT continues to develop the I-80 project, there will be more opportunities for stakeholders and the public to get involved and provide their input.
-An additional Project Working Group meeting and a Public Hearing are yet to be held before the Phase I process is complete.
-Future meetings will present and solicit input on the alternatives to be carried forward for further study and on the preferred alternative that is ultimately selected for the improvement of the I-80 corridor.
+A Public Hearing is yet to be held before the Phase I process is complete.
+The Public Hearing will present and solicit input on the preferred alternative that is ultimately selected for the improvement of the I-80 corridor.